You have this ability to find beauty in weird places.

 Every year, 9th September is celebrated as Wonderful Weirdo Day.
-We bring to you 10 most mysterious and wonderfully weird places across the world that will make you wonder!
+We bring to you the 10 most mysterious and wonderfully weird places across the world that will leave you in wonder!

 1. Sailing Stones of Racetrack Playa - California, USA

 This feature gives a different meaning to the phrase ‘rolling stones gather no moss'.
 We’ve heard of sailing ships, but stones?
 Situated in Death Valley National Park, the Racetrack Playa is an arid dry lake.
 These mysterious stones inscribe a trail on the playa making it a unique geographical phenomenon.
 They move once in 2 or 3 years leaving their impressions for 3 to 4 years.